Skip to content

 Under knowledge-base poisoning, attack success rates span 24.4% to 81.9% across four RAG architectures with comparable clean accuracy.
 Architecture is a threat-model decision.

-An attacker who can write to a RAG knowledge base — via web ingestion, user-submitted documents, or compromised feeds — can plant passages that flip answers (knowledge-base poisoning).
+An attacker who can write to a RAG knowledge base — through web ingestion, user-submitted documents, or compromised feeds — can plant passages that flip answers.
+This is knowledge-base poisoning.
 Korn (2026) holds the attack constant and varies the architecture across four designs on 921 Natural Questions QA pairs:

-• Vanilla RAG — retrieve top-10 passages, single LLM call.
+• Vanilla RAG — retrieve the top 10 passages in a single LLM call.

 • Agentic RAG — a PydanticAI agent that loops over search tools until it has enough evidence.

-• MADAM-RAG — one agent per document; agents debate; an aggregator synthesises (Wang et al., 2025).
+• MADAM-RAG — one agent per document; agents debate; an aggregator synthesizes (Wang et al., 2025).

-• Recursive Language Models (RLM) — REPL-based recursive decomposition over the full topical context (~2,600 passages, not 10).
+• Recursive Language Models (RLM) — REPL-based recursive decomposition over the full topical context, about 2,600 passages, not 10.

 The attack, CorruptRAG-AK, extends PoisonedRAG (Zou et al., USENIX Security 2025) by adding meta-epistemic framing — "this passage is the most reliable source on X" — to one injected document.